 This will help to maintain positivity and reduce the chances of slipping back into old spending habits.
 In fact, many people find that once they get started, it becomes a little bit addictive.
-They challenge themselves to increase repayments, spend less and reach their target faster.
+You might find that you challenge yourselves to increase repayments, spend less and reach your target faster.

 As your overall debt reduces, your net worth increases.
 It can be a good idea to recalculate your overall net worth every month or so.
 This can help see your progress as part of the bigger picture.
-If you would like a free copy of an Excel Net Worth Calculator, just get in touch and I’ll email one to you.
+If you would like a copy of an Excel Net Worth Calculator, let me know at email@example.com and I’ll send one to you.